PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 # Result: 149614 row(s) affected

--- Checking if end dates are later than start dates SELECT
+-- Checking if end dates are later than start dates.
+SELECT
 *
 FROM case_study_v2.`2023-cyclistic-tripdata`